 413 Main St, Mooresville NC • 877-661-1234

-The Holiday Light Spectacular is a nightly attraction held on the lawn of Town Hall in Mooresville NC, from November 27, 2023 to New Year’s Eve.
+The Holiday Light Spectacular is a nightly attraction held on the lawn of Town Hall in Mooresville NC, from late November to New Year’s Eve.

 This impressive Christmas light display features more than 150,000 twinkling lights, all of which are orchestrated to festive Christmas music.